Tempered Glass

 Have you ever found a little cube of glass on the beach?
 It could be from a car window.

 When ordinary glass breaks, the resulting glass pieces can be sharp and dangerous.
-In a car accident, these shards could cut or injure passengers, so the side and back windows of cars are made with tempered glass, which is much sturdier than ordinary glass panes and is designed to break into small pieces when broken.
+In a car accident, these sharp pieces could cut or injure passengers, so the side and back windows of cars are made with tempered glass, which is much sturdier than ordinary glass panes and is designed to break into small pieces when broken.
 Tempered glass is created by using chemicals to heat and cool the glass, creating equilibrium throughout the glass so when it breaks it breaks uniformly in small pebble-like pieces of glass.
 Car windows have been made of this “safety glass” since the 1950s.

 Though these cute little pebbles of glass are often called “windshield glass,” windshields are actually made with laminated glass, comprised of two pieces of tempered glass with a layer of plastic sandwiched in between.
-Developed in the 1930s, this type of glass is called “shatterproof” because when it breaks, the shards stay attached to the plastic and don’t fly all over the place.
+Developed in the 1930s, this type of glass is called “shatterproof” because when it breaks, the pieces stay attached to the plastic and don’t fly all over the place.
 Windshields tend to break in a “spiderweb” pattern that holds together after breaking, thanks to the plastic inside.

 Windshields were optional on the first Ford Model T Touring car, show in this 1908 ad from Life magazine.